MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

  - The environment doesn't have a database created.
 To resolve this, go to [admin.powerapps.com](https://admin.powerapps.com), and create a database in your environment.
  - The environment's region is set to something other than "United States."
 To resolve this, follow the steps in [To create a new PowerApps environment](getting-started-new-environment.md), and create an environment in the United States region.
  - The environment didn't finish setting up.
 To resolve this, retry in a few minutes

-### Why am I getting emails about the expiration of my environment?
+### Why am I getting a message about the expiration of an environment?

-If you have created your own environment and selected **Trial** as the environment type, you'll receive emails when it starts expiring.
-Trial environments are limited to 30 days.
-Once your trial environment expires, all the data and bots in the environment will be deleted.
-To avoid deletion of your data and loss of access to the apps, flows and resources you have been using [convert it to a production environment](https://go.microsoft.com/fwlink/?linkid=2048531)
+If you have created your own environment and selected **Trial** as the environment type, you'll receive emails shortly before its expiration.
+Also, in the Virtual Agent Designer, you will a message if you have bots created in an environment that is going to expire in 14 days or less.
+The message will indicate the name of the environment that is going to expire, the days remaining to expiration, and the names of the bots affected.
+This pertains only to Trial environments that you have created yourself or been granted access to.

+Trial environments expire after 30 days.
+When the environment expires, all the bots in the environment will be deleted and the data associated with it, flows, and resources you have been using will be lost.
+The message indicates that you need to action before the environment expires.

+While using the Trial environment, if you created bots you want to retain longer than 30 days, convert the Trial to a Production environment.
+To convert to a Production environment, these criteria must be met:
+•	A suitable PowerApps plan.
+A plan that enables you to create Production environments.
+•	Available Production quota.
+There are a fixed number of Production environments you can create with your plan.
+Follow the steps [here](https://go.microsoft.com/fwlink/?linkid=2048531) to convert a trial environment to production.

 ## Authoring